btskinner/duawranglr/vignettes/duawranglr.md

 Set DUA
 -------

-After reading in the administrative data, the next step is to set the DUA crosswalk file.
+Before reading in the administrative data, the first step is to set the DUA crosswalk file.
 The crosswalk file can be in many different formats and, in most cases, will be read in automatically no matter the type.
 (If using a delimited file that isn’t a comma- or tab-separated value format, give the `delimiter` argument the delimiter string; if using an Excel file with more than one sheet, give the `sheet` argument the sheet name or number.)
 If successful, you will get message telling you so.

+    library(tidyverse)
+    library(duawranglr)

     ## set the DUA crosswalk
     set_dua_cw('dua_cw.csv')